 The confidentiality agreements are considered permanently binding.
 As such they do not end when a customer agreement expires.

-eMailPlatform Ltd. is, without limitations, permitted to publicise their customers as references in the marketing of eMailPlatform Ltd..
-This will typically happen through the use of the customer’s logo on eMailPlatform.dk (and other eMailPlatform and MailProgram websites and other online materials), and a possible case history.
-In the event of a quote from a customer being used, this will naturally require prior approval of the customer concerned.
+eMailPlatform Canada Inc. is, without limitations, permitted to publicize their customers as references in the marketing of eMailPlatform Canada Inc. This will typically happen through the use of the customer’s logo on eMailPlatform.com (and other eMailPlatform websites and other online materials), including a case story.
+In the event of a quote from a customer being used, we will ask for prior approval from the customer.

-Should you not wish to be used as a reference, this must be communicated in writing to eMailPlatform Ltd..
-We will of course respect your wishes.
+Should you not wish to be used as a reference, this must be communicated in writing to eMailPlatform Canada Inc. We will of course respect your wishes.

-eMailPlatform Ltd. strives to ensure that all systems are accessible 24 hours a day, 365 days a year. eMailPlatform Ltd. is entitled to interrupt service when required by maintenance or other technical issues.
-As much as possible, ample notice will be given for any such disruption.
+eMailPlatform Canada Inc. strives to ensure that all systems are accessible 24 hours a day, 365 days a year. eMailPlatform Canada Inc. is entitled to interrupt the service when required by maintenance or other technical issues.
+As much as possible, ample notice will be given for any such planned disruption.
 Scheduled campaigns that coincide with such interruptions will be sent out immediately afterwards if they have not already been rescheduled by the customer.

 Anti-spam policies and Certification terms

 eMailPlatform is certified by SuretyMail and the Certified Sender Alliance.
-Use of our system implies consent with the following European and International regulations.
+Use of our system implies consent with the following International regulations.

 - Recipients must actively give their consent through a conscious act.
 Pre-selected/pre-marked fields must not be used.
-E.g. if you have a purchase flow you MAY NOT have pre-selected ”Subscribe to newsletter.”
+E.g. if you have a purchase flow you CAN NOT have the system set up to pre-select “Subscribe to newsletter.”

 - Contact information, at least one valid phone number or an electronic contact form, email address and:

 - Every email must contain the option to rescind permission for the sending of further emails.
-Unsubscription must be possible for the recipient without entering additional data (e.g. login/password).
-Unsubscriptions must be dealt with immediately (automatically and immediately dealt with by eMailPlatform).
+An “unsubscribe option” must be made available to the recipient without entering additional data (e.g. login/password).
+“Unsubscribe” must be dealt with immediately.
+This is automatically and immediately handled by eMailPlatform.

 - Neither the sender nor the commercial properties of the message may be covered or hidden in the header or designated subject of the email.
 This is deemed to have occurred when the header and subject are put together in such a way that the recipient cannot gain full, or only gain partial and/or misleading knowledge concerning the content of the email, before the email is opened and read.